TensorBFS/TensorInference.jl/paper/paper.md

 enhance the performance of probabilistic inference, thereby expanding the tractability spectrum of exact inference for more complex, real-world models.

+In contrast with the `JunctionTrees.jl` package [@roa2022partial;
+@roa2023scaling], which utilizes a tensor-based backend to optimize the computation of individual sum-product messages within the context of the junction tree algorithm (JTA) [@lauritzen1988local; @jensen1990bayesian], `TensorInference.jl` adopts a holistic approach.
+This approach subsumes the JTA in its entirety, greatly simplifying the complexity of the algorithm and opening new doors for optimization opportunities.

 # Usage example

-The graph below corresponds to the *ASIA network* [@lauritzen1988local], a simple Bayesian model used extensively in educational settings.
+The graph below corresponds to the *ASIA network* [@lauritzen1988local], a simple Bayesian network [@pearl1985bayesian] used extensively in educational settings.

 ![The ASIA network: a simplified example of a Bayesian network from the context of medical diagnosis [@lauritzen1988local].
 It describes the probabilistic